 Self-assessment is the first step in the process.
 This involves students identifying their values, interests, skills, and personality.

 Exploration is the second step and involves conducting research, such as using career library resources, to discover potential careers of interest.
 Informational interviews are a great way to start building a network of people in jobs and industries they are considering.

 Reality testing is the third step and provides an opportunity for students to job shadow, find an internship, or volunteer to “test the waters.”
 It is also an opportunity to conduct more informational interviews with professionals at work.
 During this critical stage, students should start understanding how their preferences and skills relate to specific career paths, work environments, etc., and make realistic decisions on the next steps in their career journeys.

 Step 4: Implementation

 Implementation is the last step in the process.
 This can include preparation for a job interview or completing applications to graduate school.
 This process involves practicing interviewing, networking, revising resumes, and writing cover letters.

 It is not uncommon to feel uncertain about any or all of the steps described above.
 Please be assured we are here to support students every step of the way.

-In addition to pre-scheduled appointments, drop-in advising services are available both virtually and in-person between 12:00 p.m. to 3:00 p.m.
+In addition to pre-scheduled appointments, drop-in advising services are available both virtually and in-person between 1:00 p.m. to 4:00 p.m.
+Monday through Friday.
+NOTE: Drop-in hours will be 1:00 p.m. to 4:00 p.m.
 Monday through Friday.
 Virtual drop-in advising services are provided through our Brazen platform.
 Our in-person drop-in advising is conducted in the Student Union, Suite 110 (University Park Campus).

-Note: All virtual drop-ins will be conducted privately on-line through our Brazen platform, and all in-person drop-ins will be conducted in the Career Center Lobby in accordance with social distancing guidelines.
+Note: All virtual drop-ins will be conducted privately online, and in-person drop-ins will be facilitated in the Career Center Lobby.